 The Memphis and Charleston Railroad Company constructed the Scottsboro Railroad Depot in 1860-1861 as a passenger and freight facility.
 The rail line ran throughout the Confederacy and the Union considered its capture vital to cutting off supplies . . . — — Map (db m22258) HM

 In late December 1863, Union Maj.
 Gen. John A. Logan established his Fifteenth Army Corps headquarters in Scottsboro, Alabama.
 On January 11, 1864, by command of Gen. Logan, Brig.
-Gen. Hugh Ewing, commanding the Fourth Division, . . . — — Map (db m100044) HM
+Gen. Hugh Ewing, commanding the Fourth Division, was ordered to guard . . . — — Map (db m100044) HM

 Section, Alabama is on a land where the Cherokee once hunted and lived.
 There were communities such as Kirby Creek, Gossets Hollow, and Fern Cliff.
 These communities came together to form the Town of Section.
 Pioneer settlers came in large . . . — — Map (db m79906) HM

-During the Reconstruction Period following the Civil War, a freedmen’s community was established in this area called Averyville, named for the Pennsylvania minister and successful businessman Charles Avery, a longtime and faithful . . . — — Map (db m108803) HM
+During the Reconstruction Period following the Civil War, a freedmen’s community was established in this area called Averyville, named for the Pennsylvania minister and successful businessman Charles Avery, a longtime and faithful champion of Negro . . . — — Map (db m108803) HM

 Side A One of the Five Lower Towns established by the Chickamauga Cherokees in 1782 under the leadership of Dragging Canoe.
 Territorial Governor William Blount reported to the Secretary of War in 1792 that: “Crow Town lies on the north . . . — — Map (db m28473) HM